Canada Budget 2025 Week: A Battle of Narratives

 “budget-deficit” mentions towered over all others, peaking at 700+ in aggregate charts.

-Liberals masked election risk but now face a narrative skewed to the business community but alienates regular Canadians.
+The Liberals masked election risk but now face a narrative skewed to the business community, which alienates regular Canadians.

 What This Means for Canadians